IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 This setting controls which upload methods are available to users of your installation of Dataverse.
 The following upload methods are available:

 - ``native/http``: Corresponds to "Upload with HTTP via your browser" and APIs that use HTTP (SWORD and native).
 - ``dcm/rsync+ssh``: Corresponds to "Upload with rsync+ssh via Data Capture Module (DCM)".
-A lot of setup is required, as explained in the :doc:`/developers/big-data-support` section of the Dev Guide.
+A lot of setup is required, as explained in the :doc:`/developers/big-data-support` section of the Developer Guide.

 Out of the box only ``native/http`` is enabled and will work without further configuration.
 To add multiple upload method, separate them using a comma like this: